tencentyun/qcloud-documents/product/移动与通信/游戏语音/SDK/Unity3D/实时语音API_en.md

     GCLOUD_VOICE_NEED_INIT: Need to call `Init` first for initialization
     GCLOUD_VOICE_MODE_STATE_ERR: Need to call SetMode to set to Voice Chat mode
-    GCLOUD_VOICE_PARAM_INVALID: The parameters transferred are incorrect.
-For example, room name is empty or too long (127 bytes at the most) and consisting of a-z, A-Z, 0-9, -,_.
-Timeout range: 5000ms-60000ms.
+    GCLOUD_VOICE_PARAM_INVALID: The parameters transferred are incorrect (room name is empty or over 127 bytes).
+The parameter should be consisted of a-z, A-Z, 0-9, -,_, and the timeout range should be 5000ms-60000ms.
     GCLOUD_VOICE_REALTIME_STATE_ERR: Voice Chat status error (e.g. the user has already joined the room.
 Need to call QuitRoom first and join again).
 ### 3.2 Join National Battle Room